awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 **CDCChangesDiskTarget**
 Amount of rows accumulating on disk and waiting to be committed to the target\.

+**CDCThroughputBandwidthSource**
+Network bandwidth for the target in KB per second\.
+CDCThroughputBandwidth records bandwidth on sampling points\.
+If no network traffic is found, the value is zero\.
+Because CDC does not issue long\-running transactions, network traffic may not be recorded\.

 **CDCThroughputBandwidthTarget**
-Outgoing task network bandwidth for the target in KB per second\.
+Network bandwidth for the target in KB per second\.
+CDCThroughputBandwidth records bandwidth on sampling points\.
+If no network traffic is found, the value is zero\.
+Because CDC does not issue long\-running transactions, network traffic may not be recorded\.

 **CDCThroughputRowsSource**
 Incoming task changes from the source in rows per second\.